muritane/coordination-architecture/metrics_under_constraint.md

 Internal judgment includes:

-- personal intuition,
+- intuition,
+- tacit expertise,
 - informal comparison,
-- local standards,
-- tacit expertise,
-- context-rich appraisal.
+- context-rich appraisal,
+- local standards.

-Internal judgment:
+Internal judgment is:

-- is high-dimensional,
+- high-dimensional,
 - unconstrained by substitution,
 - tolerant of inconsistency,
 - resilient through reinterpretation,
-- and incurs no systemic failure cost.
+- free of systemic failure cost.

 It is real for the evaluator.
 It is **non-addressable by systems**.